freebsd/freebsd-src/pythonmod/doc/examples/example6.rst

         :param rep: reply_info struct;
         :param rcode: return code for the query;
         :param edns: edns_data sent from the client side.
-The list with the EDNS options is accesible through edns.opt_list.
+The list with the EDNS options is accessible through edns.opt_list.
 It SHOULD NOT be altered;
         :param opt_list_out: the list with the EDNS options that will be sent as a reply.
 It can be populated with EDNS options;